 Drew up a model policy titled “Sexual Rights and Anti- Discrimination Policy” for schools to adopt based on the findings of the study.
 This policy incorporates suggestions of the participants and the experts in the field.
-More details can be found at the following link
+More details can be found at the following link.

 Wrote and circulated a fictional short story, “Bandar Aur Insaan” based on the findings of the research which can be found here.
-Also conducted a session on finding of the study with youth activists from youth lead organizations in India, Nepal and Bangladesh as part of a training programme organized by ARROW and TARSHI.
+Also conducted a session on the findings of the study with youth activists from youth lead organizations in India, Nepal and Bangladesh as part of a training programme organized by ARROW and TARSHI.